 - Remove cheese from the refrigerator and cut into cubes.

 - TO MAKE THE SAAG PANEER

-- Mix together the turmeric, cayenne pepper, salt, cinnamon, and 1 1/2 tablespoons of the olive oil together.
+- Mix together the turmeric, cayenne pepper, salt, cinnamon, and 1 1/2 tablespoons of the olive oil together in a medium sized bowl.
 Stir in the cubes of paneer.

 - Set the paneer aside so the cubes marinate about 20 minutes.